Are you in crisis and need help? FIND HELP »

 Degrees/Licenses:

-• Master of Science in Clinical Mental Health Counseling from University of Wisconsin – Stout
+• Bachelor’s of Arts in Psychology, University of Wisconsin – Eau Claire

 • Licensed Professional Counselor (LPC)